Eugene Schuyler: Later diplomatic career

 In August 1879, Schuyler became consul general in Rome, where he completed writing his book on Peter the Great, and began a new book on Catherine the Great.

 A year later, he became Chargé d'affaires in Bucharest, as the United States prepared to recognize the independence of Romania and Serbia.
 In Romania, he studied Romanian and became a corresponding member of the Romanian Academy of Sciences.
 On July 7, 1882, he was concurrently appointed the Minister Resident/Counsul General to Romania, Serbia, and Greece, while becoming a resident in Athens.
 He presented his credentials to Romania on September 8, 1882, to Serbia on November 10, 1882, and to Greece on January 9, 1883.
 In July 1884, he was out of a job again when the U.S. Congress, as an economy measure, abolished the post of minister to Greece, Romania and Serbia.
 He presented his recall on September 7, 1884, for Romania, his recall was transmitted by note by the Vice Consul General at Belgrade on September 19, 1884, for Serbia, and he presented his recall on October 13, 1884, for Greece.

 In 1884, Schuyler left the diplomatic service to lecture at Johns Hopkins and Cornell University on diplomatic practice and the conduct of American diplomacy.
 His book American Diplomacy and the Furtherance of Commerce was published by Scribner's in 1886, and according to his death notice in The New York Times, the publication of the book "prevented him from becoming a member of the permanent staff of the State Department, where his experience would have made him especially useful."
 In 1889, the Administration of President Benjamin Harrison nominated him as First Assistant Secretary of State.
 The nomination was withdrawn, however, after opposition within the Senate Foreign Relations Committee, and William F. Wharton was eventually appointed and confirmed.

 Instead, Schuyler took the post of diplomatic agent and consul general in Cairo, Egypt.
 While in Egypt, he contracted malaria, and died in Venice on July 16, 1890, at the age of fifty.
-He was buried in Cimitero di San Michele in Venice.
+He was buried in the Protestant section of the San Michele cemetery on the island of Isola di San Michele in Venice.